Musical Theatre Intensive

 The greatest thrill, however, is seeing our students move on to greater and greater success throughout the industry.
-Alumni of our program study at top theatre schools around the world, including Sheridan University, the National Theatre School, NYU Tisch, Studio 58, Grant MacEwan University, UBC, The Randolph Academy, AMDA, and LAMDA.
+Alumni of our program study at top theatre schools around the world, including Sheridan University, the National Theatre School, NYU Tisch, Studio 58, Grant MacEwan University, UBC, The Randolph Academy, AMDA, and LAMDA, among others.

-We are also seeing more and more of our alumni on professional stages around the world including, of course, here at the Arts Club.
-In fact, this season Sierra Brewerton, Darren Burkett, Joel Grinke, and Shannon Hanbury all worked together on the Arts Club production of Disney’s Beauty and the Beast together (check out the video).
+Many MTI alumni also appear on professional stages around the world, including those of the Arts Club.
+In fact, Sierra Brewerton, Darren Burkett, Joel Grinke, and Shannon Hanbury all worked together on the Arts Club production of Disney’s Beauty and the Beast.

-Among our very busy alumni, Kaylee Harwood (class of 2006) is currently performing with the national tour of Beautiful: the Carol King Story, Darren Burkett (class of 2005) recently finished the national tour of Matilda, and Graham Verchere (Jr. MTI) is a series regular on The Good Doctor.
+Among our very busy alumni, Kaylee Harwood (class of 2006) performed with the national tour of Beautiful: The Carol King Story, Darren Burkett (class of 2005) performed in the national tour of Matilda, and Graham Verchere (Jr. MTI) is a series regular on The Good Doctor.

 Here are the fantastic alumni who have graced the Arts Club’s stages:

-- Stuart Barclay played Enjolras in Les Misérables and will appear as Sky in Mamma Mia!
+- STUART BARCLAY played Enjolras in Les Misérables and as Sky in Mamma Mia!

-- Sierra Brewerton has appeared in Gypsy, Mary Poppins, and Disney’s Beauty and the Beast
+- SIERRA BREWERTON has appeared in Gypsy, Mary Poppins, and Disney’s Beauty and the Beast, and Mamma Mia!

-- Kayla Dunbar played Kate Monster/Lucy in Avenue Q and was in the ensembles of Hairspray and Gypsy, and was the movement director for Curious Incident of the Dog in the Nighttime
+- KAYLA DUNBAR played Kate Monster/Lucy in Avenue Q and was in the ensembles of Hairspray and Gypsy, and was the movement director for Curious Incident of the Dog in the Nighttime

 VISIT US ON FACEBOOK